Cast Iron Gutters need painting on Cornish cottage

 Back to Trelash cottage this week.
 We’ve been overdue to paint the cast iron gutters and facia boards for a couple of years.
 The summers are just not long enough to get everything we want to do done!

 The owners of the cottage had a cast iron rain water system installed some years ago, presumably replacing an innapropriate plastic one.
 Cast iron is a very strong material that will last for a hundred years IF PROPERLY LOOKED AFTER.
 In the past, cast iron would have been painted with lead-based paints which added to the durability of all that Victorian iron work.
 We are not allowed to use lead paint any more, but modern alkyd paints over zinc-rich primer are a good alternative.
 Cast iron will rust if exposed to air and water, so paint is vital to seal-off the iron from the elements.

 New cast-iron is delivered with a coat of spray-paint already applied.
-However, as this info sheet from Tuscan Foundry points out, this coating is for transport purposes only, and like new wooden windows arriving pre-painted, the new guttering needs complete painting before it goes up.
-Unfortunately, an already expensive product becomes even more expensive if it has to be painted first, and many builders and homeowners are happy to see the instant result of new guttering installed but then forget about it.
+However, as this info sheet from Tuscan Foundry points out, this coating is for transport purposes only, and – like new wooden windows arriving pre-painted – the new guttering should be completely painted before it goes up.
+Usually though, an already expensive product becomes even more expensive if it has to be painted first, so many builders and homeowners are happy to see the instant result of new guttering installed while then conveniently “forgetting” to paint it.